 If you decide to suspend or withdraw from your course or programme of study, you must notify us in writing.
-This notification must be sent immediately to your Program Manager Helen Gorman and be copied to the HE Registrar Assistant at the following email address: heregistrar@ucleeds.ac.uk
+This notification must be sent immediately to your Programme Manager and be copied to the HE Registrar Assistant at the following email address: heregistrar@ucleeds.ac.uk

-4.7 Are there any specific course requirements?
+4.7 Are there any specific course requirements (e.g. placements, DBS checks)?
+[Delete if not appropriate]